 This review is based on my research, talking to suppliers, and my own experiences with concrete countertops.

 This page is part of the countertop designs series.

-This concrete countertop reivew wouldn't be complete without going into the properties of granite in more detail...
+This concrete countertop reivew wouldn't be complete without going into the properties of concrete in more detail...

 You can ask your contractor about installing a concrete countertop, but make sure they hire someone qualified.
 Believe it or not there's a Concrete Countertop Institute.
 Who knew?

 Aesthetic choice - Even though we might not associate the word concrete with fine finishing, concrete countertops can be absolutely beautiful.
 Stains, pigments and stones or particles can be added to concrete countertops to widen the design options.
 Using these additives, you can give your countertops the look of granite or other natural stone.

 Seams - In theory, your concrete countertop can be moulded in one go.
 Or you may decide to use slabs and join them.
 The appearance can be minimized with the use of a color-matched filler.

 Stain resistance - Because concrete is naturally porous, most concrete countertop fabricators recommend protecting the surface with a food-grade sealer or finishing wax to prevent water and stain absorption.

 Heat resistance - Concrete is incredibly resistant to heat, but the heat resistance really depends on the sealer that you use.